Sarah627/Java_miniatures/README.md

 - so, at any point you want to take user input:
   1. `import java.util.Scanner;`
-  2. inside main mathod block of code
+  2. inside main method block of code
      `Scanner input = new Scanner(System.in);`
   3. based on what data you want to take, e.g. prompt user to enter integer:
      `int number = input.nextInt();`